 Duty of Care in government schools resides with the NSW Department of Education.
 This responsibility is shared during the SRE class.
-Catechists are expected to provide a suitable Duty of Care to their class during the time they are teaching.
-According to Departmental Guidelines a briefing session provided by the principal or his/her delegate should be provided at the start of each year, especially for new Catechists.
+SRE teachers are expected to provide suitable Duty of Care to their class during the time they are teaching.
+According to Departmental Guidelines a briefing session provided by the principal or his/her delegate should be provided at the start of each year, especially for new SRE teachers.
 This briefing session should include such topics as the school discipline plan, the school emergency plan and other topics as deemed necessary by the school.
-Catechists are required to comply with school policies, especially when managing children.
+SRE teachers are required to comply with school policies, especially when managing children.